+002 02 23586258 [email protected]

 Overview

-As an Arabic-English translation intern you will play a key role in our organization.
-By consistently selecting, interpreting and translating materials in a quality manner you will directly help us correcting misconceptions that exist due to language and cultural barriers, while at the same time improving your own linguistic capabilities.
+As a Translation intern you will play a key role in our organization.
+By consistently selecting, interpreting and translating materials in a quality manner you will directly help us correct misconceptions that exist due to language and cultural barriers, while at the same time improving your own linguistic capabilities.

 Responsibilities